 News and Announcements

-The Department of Civil, Construction and Environmental Engineering (Department) at San Diego State University (SDSU) seeks to fill a tenure-track position at the Assistant professor level in the area of environmental engineering starting August 2016.
+San Diego State University (SDSU) has embarked on an interdisciplinary area of excellence (AoE) program, which is a water-focused initiative that includes multiple disciplines across campus.
+As part of this effort, the Environmental Engineering Program in the Department of Civil, Construction, and Environmental Engineering at SDSU now invites applications for a tenure-track position at the Assistant Professor level in the area of water reuse starting August 2017.
 The Department is strongly committed to excellence in both research and education at the undergraduate and graduate levels.
-Review of applications will begin on December 10, 2015 and will continue until the position is filled.
-Applicants must apply via Interfolio at http://apply.interfolio.com/30514
+SDSU embraces the teacher-scholar model.
+Therefore, candidates should be active and productive researchers with strengths in the biological, chemical, and physical aspects of environmental engineering and have the ability to enhance and sustain our core environmental engineering curriculum.
+Review of applications will begin on October 31, 2016 and will continue until the position is filled.
+Applicants must apply via Interfolio at http://apply.interfolio.com/37493

 You can find additional information here:

 PDF file: download Adobe Acrobat Reader